Kisky3/TOEIC/README.md

 9.`bill of lading`: a list of goods carried, on a ship.

 10.`commodity`: an article of trade or commerce, a mineral or farm product.

+11.`consignee`: the person to whom something is delivered.

+12.`dealer`: a person in a stated type of business.

+13.`due`: owned or owing as a debt or right; payable; expected or supposed to happen, arrive.

+14.``: